litec-lectures/litec-workspace/setup/readme.md

 # General Information for all LiTec-Students

 This folder contains the most important information one needs to setup a school notebook for your work at the Linzer Technikum.
 The intended audience is the "IT crowd", but it also might be used by any other LiTec teacher or student.

 **:warning: BE PREPARED TO USA A COMMAND LINE!**

 ---

-## Mandatory Basic Knowledge

-### "Elevated PowerShell Console"

-If you read somewhere within the text a formulation like *"open a powershell console as administrator"*, *"start an elevated powershell console"*, or *"within an elevated powershell console"*, then you need to perform the following steps:

-1. Right Click on the Windows StartMenu Icon - normally positioned at the bottom left of your Windows10 (or Windows 11) system.
-2. Choose `WindowsPowerShell (Admin)` entry of the context menu.
-3. Click on `Yes`.
-4. DONE!

-**Alternative:**

-- Open the search field, type in `powershell` and choose `Run as Adminstrator`.

 ## Speed Setup Version